-The presumption of innocence is the fundamental principle of criminal law and provides a guarantee that an accused is presumed innocent until proven guilty beyond reasonable doubt.
-In this area of study students develop an understanding of key concepts in criminal law and types of crime, and investigate two criminal offences in detail.
+The presumption of innocence is a fundamental principle of criminal law and provides a guarantee that an accused is presumed innocent until proven guilty beyond reasonable doubt.
+In this area of study, students develop an understanding of the purposes of and key concepts in criminal law, as well as the types of crime.
+They also investigate two criminal offences in detail.
 For each offence, students consider actual and/or hypothetical scenarios in which an accused has been charged with the offence, use legal reasoning to determine possible culpability and explain the impact of the offence on individuals and society.

-Outcome 2: On completion of this unit the student should be able to explain the purposes and key concepts of criminal law, and use legal reasoning to argue the criminal culpability of an accused based on actual and/or hypothetical scenarios.
+Outcome 2: On completion of this unit the student should be able to explain the purposes and key concepts of criminal law and use legal reasoning to argue the criminal culpability of an accused based on actual and/or hypothetical scenarios.